hallzy/dotfiles/README.md

 # Dotfiles

+### Colourschemes

-### Colourschemes are at the bottom with the list of vim plugins.
+Links for these colourschemes are at the bottom with the list of vim plugins.

 #### Gruvbox Colourscheme
 ![Gruvbox Colourscheme](./.screenshots/gruvbox-scheme.png)